Last Updated on December 16, 2021

+Last Updated on December 16, 2021

+>

-It is about the time when you unexpectedly come close to the low-head dams.
+> It is about the time when you unexpectedly come close to the low-head dams.
 You can get out of the water by paddling harder than before.
 It seems inconceivable, though.
 Once you have the mindset, you can get over it.

-Otherwise, the fast-flowing water of the low head dam would pull you downwards.
+> Otherwise, the fast-flowing water of the low head dam would pull you downwards.
 So, be sure to have your eyes opened.
 And, by any chance, you get to witness a dam, back to the shore immediately though paddling.

-If you are kayaking the longest way, take the stronger paddle with you.
+> If you are kayaking the longest way, take the stronger paddle with you.
 Maybe, it can be your savior.

-Carry your kayak around the dam
+> Carry your kayak around the dam

-After paddling securely to the shore, getting out from the kayak and carry it around the dam.
+> After paddling securely to the shore, getting out from the kayak and carry it around the dam.
 It’s the only easiest solution.
 You cannot do it without a lightweight kayak.

-The best factor here is to avoid the dam from the very beginning when you find yourself approaching one of the dams.
+> The best factor here is to avoid the dam from the very beginning when you find yourself approaching one of the dams.
 Who wants to fall over the boil and be lost in the mysterious water?

-Tips to avoid low head dam
+> Tips to avoid low head dam

-Always research the area before going to kayak.
+> Always research the area before going to kayak.
 Mark every small spot from the map.
-If the map does not have the current condition about low head dams, ask the local peoples.
+If the map does not have the current condition about low head dams, ask the local people.

-While paddling, if you face weirs, tackle it carefully.
+> While paddling, if you face weirs, tackle it carefully.
 I would suggest going over the edge of the weir as straight as possible.
 And then, tip to a safe side and paddle as fast as you can to reach the shore.